observeinc/terraform-provider-observe/docs/resources/resource_grants.md

 }

 // Allow group engineering to edit and Everyone to view dataset Engineering Logs.
-// Ensures there are no other statements targeting this dataset,
+// Ensures there are no other grants targeting this dataset,
 // so no one else (except admins) can view or edit it. resource "observe_resource_grants" "example" {
   oid = data.observe_dataset.example.oid